World Asset Management Inc Sells 121 Shares of F5 Networks, Inc. (NASDAQ:FFIV)

-World Asset Management Inc reduced its position in shares of F5 Networks, Inc. (NASDAQ:FFIV) by 6.9% in the 3rd quarter, HoldingsChannel.com reports.
-The firm owned 1,641 shares of the network technology company’s stock after selling 121 shares during the quarter.
-World Asset Management Inc’s holdings in F5 Networks were worth $326,000 at the end of the most recent quarter.
+World Asset Management Inc trimmed its holdings in F5 Networks, Inc. (NASDAQ:FFIV) by 6.9% in the third quarter, HoldingsChannel.com reports.
+The institutional investor owned 1,641 shares of the network technology company’s stock after selling 121 shares during the quarter.
+World Asset Management Inc’s holdings in F5 Networks were worth $326,000 at the end of the most recent reporting period.

-Other large investors have also recently made changes to their positions in the company.
+Other institutional investors have also added to or reduced their stakes in the company.
 Koshinski Asset Management Inc. bought a new stake in F5 Networks during the 3rd quarter worth about $538,000.
 Distillate Capital Partners LLC raised its holdings in F5 Networks by 23.3% during the 3rd quarter.
 Distillate Capital Partners LLC now owns 14,745 shares of the network technology company’s stock worth $2,931,000 after purchasing an additional 2,790 shares during the last quarter.
 Royal Bank of Canada raised its holdings in F5 Networks by 2.4% during the 2nd quarter.
 Royal Bank of Canada now owns 115,424 shares of the network technology company’s stock worth $21,545,000 after purchasing an additional 2,751 shares during the last quarter.
 Wedbush Securities Inc. bought a new stake in F5 Networks during the 3rd quarter worth about $214,000.
 Finally, Macquarie Group Ltd. raised its holdings in F5 Networks by 141.8% during the 2nd quarter.
 Macquarie Group Ltd. now owns 9,978 shares of the network technology company’s stock worth $1,862,000 after purchasing an additional 5,851 shares during the last quarter.
-92.66% of the stock is owned by hedge funds and other institutional investors.
+92.66% of the stock is owned by institutional investors and hedge funds.

+FFIV has been the subject of several recent research reports.
+Credit Suisse Group boosted their price objective on F5 Networks from $238.00 to $278.00 and gave the stock an “outperform” rating in a report on Wednesday, October 27th.
+Needham & Company LLC boosted their target price on F5 Networks from $265.00 to $303.00 and gave the stock a “buy” rating in a research report on Tuesday, December 28th.
+KeyCorp began coverage on F5 Networks in a research report on Tuesday.
+They set an “overweight” rating and a $307.00 target price for the company.
+Evercore ISI upgraded F5 Networks from an “in-line” rating to an “outperform” rating and boosted their target price for the stock from $240.00 to $275.00 in a research report on Sunday, January 9th.
+Finally, Zacks Investment Research lowered F5 Networks from a “buy” rating to a “hold” rating and set a $215.00 target price for the company. in a research report on Tuesday, September 28th.
+One research analyst has rated the stock with a sell rating, two have given a hold rating and eleven have assigned a buy rating to the company’s stock.
+According to MarketBeat.com, the stock has an average rating of “Buy” and an average price target of $243.22.

 In other F5 Networks news, CEO Francois Locoh-Donou sold 1,204 shares of the business’s stock in a transaction that occurred on Monday, January 3rd.
 The stock was sold at an average price of $244.74, for a total value of $294,666.96.
 The transaction was disclosed in a legal filing with the SEC, which is available at this hyperlink.
 Also, EVP Scot Frazier Rogers sold 4,829 shares of the business’s stock in a transaction that occurred on Wednesday, October 27th.
 The shares were sold at an average price of $218.26, for a total value of $1,053,977.54.
 The disclosure for this sale can be found here.
 Insiders sold a total of 40,698 shares of company stock worth $9,062,576 in the last 90 days.
 Company insiders own 0.46% of the company’s stock.